bmrb-io/PyNMRSTAR/README.md

 >>> csv_data = ""
 >>> for software_sf in software_saveframes:
 >>>     print_header = True
->>>    # Wrap this in try/catch because it is not gauranteed a software saveframe will have a task loop
+>>>    # Wrap this in try/catch because it is not guaranteed a software saveframe will have a task loop
 >>>    try:
 >>>        csv_data += software_sf['_Task'].get_data_as_csv(header=print_header)
 >>>        print_header = False